 You also receive some coverage for generic drugs.
-You pay no more than 25% of the cost for generic drugs and the plan pays the rest.
+Drugs in cost-sharing Tier 1 (Preferred Generic) continue to be provided for copayments listed in the Initial Coverage Stage.
+You pay no more than 25% of the cost for other generic drugs and the plan pays the rest.
 Only the amount you pay counts and moves you through the coverage gap.